Adapting to Market Conditions

 Answers to these questions determine how they trade, or whether they trade at all.

-Two environments professionals recognize immediately
+Two environments pros recognize immediately

 Characteristics:

-high volume across many coins
+High volume across many coins

-rapid rotations
+Rapid rotations

-aggressive buying
+Aggressive buying

-fast narrative shifts
+Fast narrative shifts

 Characteristics: